LazzyIzzi/MuMassCalculatorExcel/README.md

 Installation:

-Download NIST_XCOM_V4 to the folder where you normally store your Add-ins, usually C:/Users/*UserName*/AppData/Roaming/Microsoft/AddIns
+Download NIST_XCOM.xlam to the folder where you normally store your Add-ins, usually C:/Users/*UserName*/AppData/Roaming/Microsoft/AddIns
 Start Excel
 in the **DEVELOPER** tab, click the *Add-Ins* icon, select Nist_Xcom_V4 from the Add-Ins List, click OK.
 An **ADD-INS** tab should appear in the Ribbon.